If you're a sports lover, you can profit from your passion. Here are 10 sports business ideas to inspire you.

 PR for athletes

-Professional and college-level players frequently make sports headlines with their athletic abilities, but they all have lives outside the game.
-Many athletes are also entrepreneurs and/or philanthropists, and it takes a great public relations agent to make sure their personal brands are well-known, both on and off the field.
-If you've got an arsenal of media contacts and a go-getter personality, you can launch an independent sports PR firm.
+Professional and college-level players frequently make headlines with their athletic abilities, but they have lives outside of their sport.
+Many athletes are also entrepreneurs and/or philanthropists, and it takes a great public relations agent to make sure their personal brands are well known, both on and off the field.
+If you've got an arsenal of media contacts and a go-getter personality, why not launch an independent sports PR firm?